smittytone/HighlighterSwift/README.md

 To add HighlighterSwift to your project, use Xcode to add it as a Swift Package at this repo’s URL.
 The library contains the Highlight.js code and themes.

-**Note*- This project was begun to support another, so some themes have been modified slightly to meet the needs of that other project.
+**Note** This project was begun to support another, so some themes have been modified slightly to meet the needs of that other project.
 For example, background images have been removed from the Brown Paper, Greyscale, Schoolbook and Pojoacque themes (Highlight.js is also starting to do this); the two Kimbies have been renamed for consistency; colours have been formalised as hex values.

 ## Usage